-A strong post-purchase strategy can:
+A strong customer retention email strategy can:

 - Offer opportunities to learn more about customers.

-- Drive repeat purchases and cross-selling.
+- Drive repeat purchases and cross-selling potential.

-Some should be sent immediately, or at least very soon after purchase, while others are designed to maintain contact and provide prompts for customers to make repeat purchases.
+These examples can work for every ecommerce business, and are designed to maintain contact and provide prompts for customers to make repeat purchases.

-1 Order Confirmation Emails
+1. Order Confirmation Emails

 Emails confirming a recent purchase have a role to play in confirming the details of the purchase.
+This include:

-- Order contents.
+- Order contents

-- Total cost.
+- Total cost

-- Delivery date and address.
+- Delivery date and address

-- Links to information about returns.
+- Links to information about returns

-- Customer service contact details.
+- Customer service contact details